 The schedule of responsibilities of the Management Company listed in the Deed includes the following:

 It is therefore the responsibility of the Management Company to contribute to what we refer to as site wide costs and that obligation is passed onto individual resident owners, via the annual Service Charge, on the basis those owners are tied to the Management Company both through membership and the Deed of Covenant which covers the ‘Wider Estate’.

-All owners are therefore obligated to contribute to the cost of maintaining communal land within the boundary as defined above, whether it be that owned directly by CCMC Ltd (Bellway Management Company) or that owned by CMC CIC (Site-wide Management Company).
+All owners are therefore obligated to contribute to the cost of maintaining communal land within the boundary as defined above, whether it be that owned directly by CCMC Ltd (Bellway Management Company) or that owned by Channels Community Stewardship CIC (Site-wide Management Company).